 The following terms when used in this tariff and in the application or agreement for electric service shall have the following meanings, unless otherwise indicated:

+Actual Cost of Removal: All removal costs, including, but not limited to labor costs, contractor costs, costs to investigate redundant services, and Net Book Value of Facilities less Salvage.

 Adult Family Home: A regular family abode in which a person or persons provides care, special care, room and board to more than one, but not more than six adults who are not related by blood or marriage to the person or persons providing the services.

 Applicant: A person or agency requesting Company to supply electric service.